 Our financial statements do not record extensive volunteer contributions from our members and involved universities.

-In 2020, the Academy’s operating revenue was close to $9.6 million, with events, membership, and publications contributing approximately 12%, 31%, and 54%, respectively.
-The remaining 3% of revenue (Ancillaries) is generated through sponsorships received by Divisions and Interest Groups and other services.
+In 2022, the Academy’s operating revenue was over $13.5 million, with events, membership, and publications contributing approximately 32%, 25%, and 39%, respectively.
+The remaining 4% of revenue (Ancillaries) is generated through sponsorships received by Divisions and Interest Groups and other services.
 Membership dues are based upon the number of paid members within the Academy during the fiscal year.
 Event revenue includes registration fees, as well as sponsorships, exhibit sales, and career services.
-In 2020, the Academy’s event revenue was significantly impacted due to COVID, resulting in a lower than usual contribution to total revenue.
+2022 reflects a full post-pandemic year that was entirely driven by our own revenue streams while many traditional activities, and therefore traditional expenses, started to resume.
 Publishing revenue is based upon library subscriptions, licensing arrangements, permissions, and advertising.
-In sum, 69% of all revenue comes from non-dues sources.

 Operating revenue is impacted by changes in member counts or classes, conference registration, and changes in publishing income.

-In 2020, the Academy’s operating expenses were close to $9.7 million, with programs and services (membership, publications, events) and costs for supporting services contributing approximately 60% (membership 13%, events 20%, publications 27%) and 40%, respectively.
-Operating expenses are annually impacted by conference venues and ancillary costs, publishing production and delivery, and any changes in general operating overhead.
-Programs and services expenses are related to the direct and indirect costs necessary to support events, as well as ongoing member and Division services, including academic program submissions support, information technology systems and platforms, direct venue expenses, member communications, and governance.
-Supporting services typically include staff, employee benefits, rental space, and other indirect costs, such as required external advisory services and insurance.
+In 2022, the Academy’s operating expenses were close to 13.8 million, with program services and supporting services.
+In 2022, expenses included in operating categories have been adjusted to match AOM’s audited financial statements and are not comparable to expenses included in operating categories presented in previous years annual reports.
+Costs were contributed from events 29%, membership 6%, publication 17%, other program services 14%, and supporting services 35%.
+Operating expenses are impacted annually by conference venues and ancillary costs, publishing production and delivery, and any changes in general operating overhead.
+Programs and services expenses are related to the direct and indirect costs necessary to support events, as well as ongoing member and division and interest group services, including academic program submissions support, information technology systems and platforms, direct venue expenses, member communications, and governance.
+Supporting services typically include headquarter staff, office rental, insurance, legal fees and other overhead expenses.

 Our investment portfolio is governed by an Investment Policy Statement, adopted by the Board of Governors in 2016 and reviewed annually.
 This policy specifies the Academy’s investment risk profile, asset allocation parameters, and appropriate market benchmarks to measure and assess performance.
 The purpose of investments is to fund AOM’s strategic initiatives and to provide financial stability in a changing organizational landscape that affects the non-dues revenue sources upon which we rely.
 Use of investments is determined by the Board of Governors.
 Overall, our investment mix is moderate when compared to like organizations and includes, but is not limited to, holdings in equity and fixed income, and select alternative investments.
 Investment portfolio return fluctuates with prevailing global macroeconomic and market trends.